Type 2 diabetes mellitus (DM) is a common non-infectious chronic disease. It affects both men and women, most often over the age of 40 years.

 There is also a drug that prevents the absorption of glucose in the gastrointestinal tract – acarbose.
 This remedy does not affect insulin production.
-Acarbose is often prescribed for prophylactic purposes in order to prevent diabetes.
+Acarbose often prescribes for prophylactic purposes in order to prevent diabetes.

 There are also medical agents that increase the excretion of glucose in the urine, and agents that increase the sensitivity of cells to glucose.

-Medical insulin is rarely used in the treatment of type 2 diabetes.
+Medical insulin rarely uses in the treatment of type 2 diabetes.
 Most often, it is used for the ineffectiveness of therapy with other drugs, for decompensated diabetes mellitus, when the pancreas is depleted and cannot produce enough insulin.

 Type 2 diabetes is also often accompanied by concomitant diseases

-If similar diseases are found, then drugs are prescribed for their treatment.
+If similar diseases find, then drugs are prescribed for their treatment.

 The essence of dietary changes in diabetes is the regulation of nutrients entering the gastrointestinal tract.
 The necessary nutrition must be determined by the endocrinologist individually for each patient, taking into account the severity of diabetes, concomitant diseases, age, lifestyle, etc.